Conciliarism: Opposition to conciliarism

 Many members of the Church continued to believe that the pope, as the successor of Saint Peter, retained the supreme governing authority in the Church.
 Juan de Torquemada defended papal supremacy in his Summa de ecclesia, completed ca. 1453.
 A generation later, Thomas Cajetan vigorously defended papal authority in his On the comparison of the authority of pope and council.
-He wrote that "Peter alone had the vicariate of Jesus Christ and only he received the power of jurisdiction immediately from Christ in an ordinary way, so that the others (the Apostles) were to receive it from him in the ordinary course of the law and were subject to him," and that "it must be demonstrated that Christ gave the plenitude of ecclesiastical power not to the community of the Church but to a single person in it."
+He wrote that "Peter alone had the vicariate of Jesus Christ and only he received the power of jurisdiction immediately from Christ in an ordinary way, so that the others (the Apostles) were to receive it from him in the ordinary course of the law and were subject to him," and that "Christ gave the plenitude of ecclesiastical power not to the community of the Church but to a single person in it."

 Pope Pius II was a major opponent of conciliarism.
 According to Michael de la Bédoyère, "Pius II [...] [insisted] that the doctrine holding General Councils of the Church to be superior to the Pope was heretical."
 Pius II's bull Execrabilis condemned conciliarism.

 Pope Pius VII condemned the conciliarist writings of Germanos Adam on June 3, 1816.

 Modern conciliarism

-Although conciliarist strains of thought remain within the Church, Rome and the teaching of the Catholic Church maintains that the Pope is the Vicar of Christ on earth, and has the authority to issue infallible statements.
-This papal infallibility was invoked in Pope Pius IX's 1854 definition of the dogma of the Immaculate Conception of Mary, and Pope Pius XII's 1950 definition of the dogma of the Assumption of Mary.
+Although conciliarist strains of thought remain within the Church, the teaching of the Catholic Church maintains that the Pope is the Vicar of Christ, a title implying his supreme and universal primacy, both of honour and of jurisdiction, over the Church.

 A new interest in conciliarism was awakened in Catholic Church circles with the convocation of the Second Vatican Council.
+Professor David D'Avray says that council documents emphasize episcopal authority, both individual and collegial, but presented as conjoined with papal authority rather than as over it.